YukeHuang123/AntiScam/items/report.md

 Production Rules:

-elixir
-Copy
-%=2000    ::= Query amount
+- %=2000    ::= Query amount
-#=title   ::= Query title
+- #=title   ::= Query title
-@=xxx@gmail.com ::= Query username
+- @=xxx@anu.edu.au ::= Query username
-%>2000   ::= Greater-than query
+- %>2000   ::= Greater-than query
-%>=2000  ::= Greater-than or equal to query
+- %>=2000  ::= Greater-than or equal to query
-%<2000   ::= Less-than query
+- %<2000   ::= Less-than query
-%<=2000  ::= Less-than or equal to query
+- %<=2000  ::= Less-than or equal to query
-%!=2000  ::= Not-equal-to query
+- %!=2000  ::= Not-equal-to query
-%=2000&#=title ::= AND query
+- %=2000&#=title ::= AND query
-%=2000||#=title ::= OR query
+- %=2000||#=title ::= OR query

 ### <u>Tokenizers and Parsers</u>

+- Token:

+  - Operator:

+    ```
+    Token.USEREMAIL(@)
+    Token.TITLE(#)
+    Token.AMOUNT(%)
+    Token.SCAMTYPE($)
+    Token.NE:(!=)
+    Token.LE:(<=)
+    Token.GE:(>=)
+    Token.GT:(>)
+    Token.LT:(<)
+    Token.EQ:(=)
+    Token.AND:(&)
+    Token.OR:(|)
+    TOKEN.STR:(String)
+    ```

-*Collects user search strings, incorporates them into tokenizer parsing, generating corresponding tokens, and storing corresponding values.
+​	We collect user search strings, incorporates them into tokenizer parsing, generating corresponding tokens, and storing corresponding values.
 Then, generates corresponding Firebase Filter syntax based on these tokens.

-Advantages:
+- Advantages:

-Text Preprocessing: The tokenizer can convert raw text into discrete language units such as words or sub-words.
+  - Text Preprocessing: The tokenizer can convert raw text into discrete language units such as words or sub-words.
 Tokenization allows for the transformation of text into a form that computers can understand and process.

-Language Understanding: Tokenizers can help us better understand the meaning of the text.
+  - Language Understanding: Tokenizers can help us better understand the meaning of the text.
 By dividing the text into language units, we can more easily identify the structure of sentences, the meaning of words, and their relationships.

-Feature Extraction: In natural language processing tasks, tokenizers can serve as a part of feature extraction.
+  - Feature Extraction: In natural language processing tasks, tokenizers can serve as a part of feature extraction.
 By dividing the text into words or phrases, we can extract various statistical features, such as word frequency, part of speech, etc.

-Multilanguage Support: Tokenizers can handle multiple languages, including English, Chinese, French, etc. For cross-language text processing tasks, tokenizers are indispensable tools.
+  - Multilanguage Support: Tokenizers can handle multiple languages, including English, Chinese, French, etc. For cross-language text processing tasks, tokenizers are indispensable tools.
 Different languages have different tokenization rules and characteristics.

-Customized Rules: Tokenizers often provide functionality for customized rules, which can be adjusted according to specific needs.*
+  - Customized Rules: Tokenizers often provide functionality for customized rules, which can be adjusted according to specific needs.

-### Others

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 <br>

 <hr>

 ## Implemented Features